Morgan (surname)

-Morgan is a surname of Welsh, Irish and Scottish origin.
+Morgan is a surname of Welsh origin.

 Origins and variants

-The Welsh surname is derived from the Old Welsh personal name "Morcant", which is of an uncertain origin.
-The surname "Morgan" traces its origin from the powerful Welsh family established c.
-1330 by Morgan ap Llewelyn (son of Llewelyn ap Ifor, Lord of St. Clere, and Angharad, daughter and heiress of Sir Morgan ap Maredudd (Meredith), Lord of Tredegar), and is of Welsh origin, meaning either "great kingdom" or "great hundred".
-It is a popular family name in Wales, as well as there being a group of "Morgan"s from "Morgund".
-It is possible that the name was Celtic from the Cornovii Tribe who lived in the North of Scotland and in the Severn Valley, near the Wrekin in Shropshire.
-The County of Glamorgan is named after the Princes of South Wales named "Morgan", a group, part of which developed into the name Leyshon.
+Principally a Welsh name, Morgan is derived from the Old Welsh personal name Morcant, which is of an uncertain origin.
+In Wales, Morgan was a powerful Welsh family established c.
+1330 by Morgan ap Llewelyn (son of Llewelyn ap Ifor, Lord of St. Clere, and Angharad, daughter and heiress of Sir Morgan ap Maredudd, Lord of Tredegar).
+It is possible the name was derived from the Cornovii Tribe who lived in the North of Scotland and in the Severn Valley, near the Wrekin in Shropshire.
+The County of Glamorgan is named after the Morgan Princes of South Wales.
 The term for water sprites in Welsh is morgans.

+In Ireland, Morgan is an anglicised form of Irish Gaelic Ó Muireagáin meaning 'descendant of Muireagán', a clan who were lords of Teffia in County Westmeath and County Longford.